nojan1/project-wrass/README.md

 ## Software

-The 16KB rom is bankable using an external switch.
+The 16KB ROM is bankable using an external switch.
 This allows the computer to run "2 sets" of software.

 The existing one is a simple homebrew "monitor" giving access to simple read, write and jump commands.